expo/expo/docs/pages/guides/how-expo-works.md

 You can also package your Expo app into a standalone binary for submission to the Apple iTunes Store or Google Play.

 Under the hood, it's a modified version of the Expo Go app which is designed only to load a single URL (the one for your app) and which will never show the Expo home screen or brand.
-For more information, see [Building Standalone Apps](../distribution/building-standalone-apps.md).
+For more information, see [Creating your first build](/build/setup.md).